First published: 18 March 2020

 This statement has recently been updated.
-The areas highlighted indicate which sections have been added or modified since our previous statement (25 March 2020, 14.50)
+The areas highlighted indicate which sections have been added to or significantly modified since 22 May 2020, 09.40.

 Dear FHT Members